-Yes, first load up the project you want to rename and then from the PROJECT panel select SAVE AS and choose a new project name.
+Yes, first load up the project you want to rename and then from MENU > SAVE choose ‘Project As‘.
+This will create a copy of the original project but with the new name.
 Just be aware that the original project (including its ProjectData folder) will still exist on your disk.

 Can I load multiple projects into memory?

-How do I re-use kits & sequences from different projects in an MPC X, MPC One or MPC Live?
+How do I re-use kits & sequences from different projects in an MPC X, MPC Key, MPC One or MPC Live?

 While there isn’t currently a way to easily ‘merge’ multiple projects together, you can certainly pull resources from one project and load them into another.

 First load the primary project (Project A) into memory.
 Now go to the BROWSER and locate the project which contains the resources you wish to copy (Project B).
 Tap on the Gear Icon at the right hand side of the browser filters: